Executive Dysfunction: Are Executive Dysfunction And Depression Related?

 Medically reviewed by Majesty Purvis, LCMHC

-Executive functions are skills that are involved in a wide variety of daily tasks, such as time management and completing tasks.
-They can be split into two types: those used for organization and those used for regulation.
-Organizational functions include attention, planning, verbal working memory, problem solving, and flexible thinking.
-Regulatory functions involve monitoring internal and external stimuli, exercising self-control, emotion regulation, moral reasoning, and decision-making.
+Executive functioning refers to the skills that are involved in a wide variety of daily tasks, such as time management and completing tasks.
+Executive functioning skills can be split into two types: those used for organization and those used for regulation.
+Organizational functions include attention, planning, verbal working memory, problem solving, and flexible thinking, which are crucial as higher-level executive functions.
+Regulatory functions involve monitoring internal and external stimuli, exercising self-control, emotional regulation, moral reasoning, and decision-making as it relates to time, money, and other areas of management.

-These executive functions develop from around two years of age and are usually fully formed by 30.
-Each plays a crucial role in everyday life, which is why deficits in executive functioning can be challenging or even debilitating, depending on the severity of the issue.
+These functions develop from around two years of age in one’s brain (specifically memory-related areas) and are usually fully formed by 30.
+However, there are individual differences in the rate of this development, which can affect how executive functions develop in adults.
+Each function plays a crucial role in everyday life, which is why deficits in executive functioning can be challenging or even debilitating, depending on the severity of the issue.

 Experiencing executive dysfunction means having difficulty with any of the abilities listed above.
-It may manifest as:
+Signs of executive dysfunction can include:

 • Working memory deficits

-• Frequently daydreaming during conversations, work, or school
+• Frequently daydreaming during conversations at work or school

-A person with deficits in executive functioning may have trouble in only one or two areas, or they may experience difficulty with many or all of them—a condition that’s sometimes referred to as executive function disorder.
-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), this isn’t considered an official mental health disorder—typically because it’s usually a symptom of some other behavioral disorders, injury, or disease.
+People with executive dysfunction may have trouble in only one or two areas, or they may experience difficulty with many or all of them—a condition that’s sometimes referred to as executive function disorder.
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), executive dysfunction isn’t considered an official mental health disorder—typically because it’s usually a symptom of some other behavioral disorders, injury, or disease.
 Still, there are ways to treat executive dysfunction that can lead to significant improvement in daily functioning.
-It is important to note that a sudden change in executive functioning skills could be a result of brain damage or a degenerative brain disease which may be discovered through neurological examination.
+It is important to note that a sudden change in cognitive skills could be a result of brain damage, especially in the frontal lobes, or a degenerative brain disease that may be discovered through neurological examination.

 According to the British Medical Bulletin, executive dysfunction can have or be linked to a variety of different causes, including: